jonreal/openWearable/README.md

 ### thumbsup-gas

 This application should be used during the goal attainment scaling (GAS) portion of the protocol.
-To start the application fro the terminal, run:
+To start the application from the terminal:

 ```
 > thumbsup-gas